theboredgeek/observer/README.md

         - Lua
         - Markdown
     - Plus a couple git packages
 - Wallpapers: Stored in /Pictures/Wallpapers.
-(Wallpapers were sourced form a few github repos created by others)
+    - Wallpapers were sourced from a few github repos created by others.